Letting Go: The Pathway of Surrender by David R. Hawkins

 So don’t do that to your list!

-Now I’m mending my ways and have dedicated myself to email my list at least once a week and to give them some of my best stuff.
+Now I’m mending my ways and have dedicated myself to emailing my list at least once a week and giving them some of my best stuff.

 Some Specifics and Quick Book Review to Entice You to Read It!

 Quick Summary: Letting Go is a simple and effective means by which you can let go of the obstacles to your enlightenment and become free of negativity.
 Through Dr. David R. Hawkin’s clinical psychiatric practice, his primary aim was to seek the most effective ways to relieve human suffering in all of its many forms.
 This inner mechanism of surrender that he describes in the book was found to be beneficial to healing.